 The E-P3 showcases the best technologies of the acclaimed PEN Digital series -- a 12.3-megapixel Live MOS image sensor; 35-point autofocus (AF) system; intuitive, Live Control operation; in-camera image stabilization; the proven Supersonic Wave Filter (SSWF®) dust-reduction system; creativity-boosting Art Filters that can be applied to still images and movies alike; and a 3-inch, color, OLED touch screen -- and efficiently packages them all into a miniature frame.

-The E-P3's accessory port accommodates the FL-LM1 external flash as well as the following optional accessories: VF-1 optical viewfinder, VF-2 and VF-3 electronic viewfinders, SEMA-1 external microphone adapter, MAL-1 Macro Arm Light, PP-1 PENPAL Bluetooth adapter and the FL-300R, FL-50R, FL-36R and FL-14 external flashes.
+The E-P3's accessory port accommodates the following optional accessories: VF-1 optical viewfinder, VF-2 and VF-3 electronic viewfinders, SEMA-1 external microphone adapter, MAL-1 Macro Arm Light, PP-1 PENPAL Bluetooth adapter and the FL-300R, FL-50R, FL-36R and FL-14 external flashes.

 In addition, the Imager AF Live View autofocus system now features continuous autofocus (C-AF) tracking and AF target registration.
 Now you can lock your subject into focus, and the camera will constantly adjust focus and exposure on your subject to compensate for your or your subject's motion.
 This mode helps you to keep fast-moving and unpredictable subjects in focus – from left to right and from back to front – automatically.

 The E-P3 also boasts the world's fastest autofocus when used with the new M.Zuiko Digital 14-42mm f3.5-5.6 II R MSC, M.Zuiko Digital 12mm f2.0, and the M.Zuiko Digital 45mm f1.8 lenses.